dpurohit108/DH110-F22-DHRUVP/README.md

 ## Further Evaluations & Revisions

+### Accessibility Check (Evaluated During User Interface Design Process)

+### Impression Testing (Evaluated During User Interface Design Process)

+### Cognitive Walkthrough (Evaluated Following the High-Fidelity Prototype Development)

 ### Final Version Prototype

+The revised prototype includes the following improvements:

+1. Changed colors of news articles/press releases to be consistent rather than different shades of blue.
+2. Ensured that the logo at the top of the page consistently linked back to the home page.
+3. On the menu page, allow the user to return to the original menu when they click the up arrow on the sustainable development goals menu page.
+4. Ensure that the hamburger menu bar is accessible from additional pages.
+5. Redesign certain buttons to make them more intuitive and prominent.
+6. Modified text on Goal 15 Details page to be left justified.
+7. Modified text headers on Goal 15 Details page to not look like buttons.
+8. Moving some buttons to make the navigation easier
+9. While the users said to maybe add icons instead of saying "Return to Home" I found that this was not the best idea as it made the button look less prominent and assumes that all users know that clicking a home icon will return them to the original home page.

+**Given all of the feedback I received during this process, I am please to present the final version of the redesign for the UN Environment Programme website below:**

 <div style="text-align: center;"><iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FClu9FojG6FHp8pglP3ZQbl%2FHigh-Fidelity-(V2)%3Fpage-id%3D0%253A1%26node-id%3D1%253A101%26viewport%3D566%252C307%252C0.11%26scaling%3Dscale-down%26starting-point-node-id%3D1%253A101" allowfullscreen></iframe></div>